-- 1. Touch and hold the desktop until the menu appears. - 2.
-From the Choose wallpaper from menu, touch Gallery, Live wallpapers or Wallpapers. - Gallery Select to use an image stored on the device. - Live wallpapers Select to use an animated wallpaper image. - Wallpapers Select to use a wallpaper image. - 3.
+- 1. Touch and hold on the Home screen until the Choose Wallpaper from menu appears. - 2.
+Touch Wallpapers, Gallery, or Live wallpapers. - Wallpapers Select to use a wallpaper image. - Gallery Select to use an image stored on the device. - Live wallpapers Select to use an animated wallpaper image. - 3.
 Touch Save or Set wallpaper.